visier/api-samples/dv-export/python/README.md

 - Loads environment variables from the .env file.
 - Authenticates with Visier using the provided credentials through the Visier Python Connector
 - Initiates a `DV Export` session.
-- Processes metadata for data version exports, either initial or delta, based on the provided parameters.
+- Kicks off metadata generation and/or processing for data version exports, either initial or delta, based on the provided parameters.

 The script uses `argparse` to provide arguments such as the DV number to export, the base DV number to compute a diff from, or the export UUID to run the script with.